johnslipper/sik-svelte/README.md

 You can run the newly built app with `npm run start`.

+## Service worker

+When run in production mode a workbox service worker is installed that caches all app assets using a "stale while revalidate" strategy (see `rollup.config.js` `generateSW` function for further information).

 ## Deploying to the web

 Currently deployed on Firebase hosting.
 Any PRs merged into the `main` branch within github will be automatically deployed to production.